Power Yoga at Mandala

 One thing for sure you will become acquainted with all your muscle groups! and perhaps even discover the ‘inner dancer’ in yourself that you never knew existed.

-Whilst the focus in class is very much on movement, all our teachers ensure a sustained focus on the breath throughout.
+Whilst the focus on movement, all our teachers ensure a sustained focus on the breath throughout.
 Practicing vinyasa /power yoga in a mindful way is a common theme.

 Who Invented Power Yoga?